christian-vigh-phpclasses/PdfToText/README.md

 Here is the correspondance between Capture XML definitions and the properties found in this object :

 - A &lt;*rectangle*&gt; tag will give a property with the same name as the one specified in the *name* attribute of the tag.
 This property is of type **PdfToTextRectangleCapture**.
+This is an array property whose indexes are the page numbers containing the captures.
+Note that there will be an entry for each page of the document, even if empty or if not specified in the &lt;*page*&gt; tag of the &lt;*rectangle*&gt; entry.
 - The same principle applies for &lt;*lines*&lt;, which gives a property of type **PdfToTextLinesCapture**.